berialx/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-This is the readme file for the C double linked lists project
+This is the readme file for the doubly linked lists project